ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ![Step](../media/2/21.jpg)

 ## 2.5.4.
 Choosing Your Lakehouse
-From the list of available Lakehouses, identify and select your own, named `bronzerawdata` or similar, based on your project or team naming conventions.
+From the list of available Lakehouses, identify and select your own, named `bronzerawdata`.
 Be careful to choose the correct one to ensure accurate data analysis.
 Once confirmed, click `Add` to attach it to your notebook.
 ![Step](../media/2/22.jpg)

 ## 2.5.5.
 Confirmation